Website Proofing

 What website proofing includes

-• Visual consistency: spacing, typography, imagery, and brand use
+• Visual consistency: Spacing, typography, imagery, and brand use across every page and breakpoint

-• Accessibility: semantic structure, contrast, and keyboard use
+• Accessibility: Semantic structure, color contrast, keyboard navigation, and screen reader compatibility

 Roles involved